xtort/CTO-Handbook/CTOHandbook.md

 Failure is the Only Option

 <ins>The reason for my success</ins>

+There are two key ingredients to my success and they are something we can all take advantage of.
+I understand that there may be some argument about the latter of the two but allow me to speak to it to see if I can help you see a bit from my view.

-Let me start by saying that I am a big fan of taking calculated and mitigated risks.
+Firstly let me start by saying that I am a big fan of taking calculated and mitigated risks.
 These risks natrually come with the potential for 'failure', regardless of how much you attempt to mitigate.
 I don't consider it a failure if you don't succeed at your chosen task, yet you learn from the experience.

+After you build some confidence and reduce your ego such that you are willing to take risks and fail, you must take advantage of opportunity.
+I have been successful because people have taken risks on me, and I have jumped at every opportunity that was placed in front of me.
+Some may say that I have been lucky in this regard, but I don't see it quite that way.
+When I say that I took advantage of every opportunity, I mean EVERY opportunity no matter how small.
+Skills are built from experiences regardless of how small.
+They feed and build on each other.
+It doesn't have to be a huge opportunity for it to have value.
+It can be something as small as additional responsibility or a minor role in a project.
+As my leadership saw my willingness to commit myself to tasks and drive value, they began to have confidence in offering me greater responsibility.
+I have had several leaders in my past take a chance on me, and I focused on proving to them that their choice was valid.
+When it is your time to lead, pay that forward and look for those that are ready for you to take a chance on *them*.

+I hope to share with you the experiences that have shaped me and my career.
+Your results and experiences will vary, and what you chose to do with that data is up to you.
+I encourage you to write your own book as you go!
+Be fearless, take risks, learn from mistakes, and never stop learning.